alexei-zaripov/pthread_queue/readme.md

-synchronous multi-producer multi-consumer bounded queue on pthreads
+Synchronous multi-producer multi-consumer bounded queue on pthreads

 ## About
 This is a generic C implementation of a synchronous bounded queue, similar in semantics to Go's bounded channels.